What Does Your Audience Need to Know?

 If you know you regularly get asked the same questions from the majority of your customers, those are the things they need/want to know.
 And if you provide that content for them, they’ll likely want to read it.

 When you create content with your customers in mind, they often repay you by consuming what you’ve written.
-You’re not just trying to push your message at them but rather listening to them and sharing what information they need to know.
+You’re not just trying to push your message at them but instead listening to them and sharing what information they need to know.

 How do you find out what your audience needs to know?